gurkavcu/ContactManagement/README.md

 ## Getting started
-Inside the base folder (where the pom.xml file is located) run the following commands
+Inside the base folder (where the pom.xml file is located) run the following commands :

     mvn install
     mvn exec:java

+You can also set file size threshold value by giving -size argument :

+    mvn exec:java -Dexec.args="-size 1048576"

+## MongoDb Configuration

 You can change mongodb configuration by editing mongodb.properties file.
+By default program tries to connect localhost : 27017.
+If you have more than one node you can define in configuration.